-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or other financial assets.
-The Company's approach to managing liquidity is to ensure, as far as possible, that it always has sufficient liquidity to meet its obligation when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
+Liquidity risk is the risk that the Group will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or other financial assets.
+The Group's approach to managing liquidity is to ensure, as far as possible, that it always has sufficient liquidity to meet its obligation when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation.

-As of December 31, 2023 and 2022, the Company's unused credit line were \$2,390,583 thousand and \$2,811,343 thousand, respectively.
+As of December 31, 2023 and 2022, the Group had unused credit line in the amount of \$2,390,583 thousand and \$2,811,343 thousand, respectively.